 The Story Behind Our Name, Hippocampus Magazine

 The hippocampus is what makes enjoying great memoir possible because, without it, memories would not exist.
-The hippocampus is the part of the brain where long-term memories are formed.
+The hippocampus is the sea-horse-shaped part of the brain where long-term memories are formed.
+(That also explains our logo!)
 What a more fitting name for an online magazine committed to drawing on personal memories!
 When we introduced our annual conference for creative nonfiction writers, we chose a name that played off our title and gave a nod to summer camp.